Shoaling of Finite-Amplitude Rogue Waves: Introduction

 The forecast of extreme natural events is crucial for preventing loss of life, safeguarding infrastructure, and minimizing damage to both local and global environments.
 Over the past decades, climate extremes have also been intensely studied in addition to the most widely assessed natural hazards, such as earthquakes, tsunami or floods.
-Despite sailor stories, giant waves have been mostly overlooked throughout the nineteenth century \citep{Liu2007}.
-However, since the New Year Wave of 1995 \citep{Haver2004}, rogue waves have been quickly recognized as a crucial natural hazard, responsible for considerable damage \citep{Faukner1997,Faukner2002,Gregersen2015}.
-Wave loads due rogue waves caused by abrupt inhomogeneities in the wave field have been recently examined and better assessed \citep{Adcock2022,Adcock2023,Li2023}.
+Despite sailor stories, giant waves have been \sm{largely} overlooked throughout the nineteenth \jk{and most of the twentieth} century \citep{Liu2007}.
+However, since the New Year Wave of 1995 \citep{Haver2004}, rogue waves have been \jk{extensively investigated, as they are} responsible for considerable damage \citep{Faukner1997,Faukner2002,Gregersen2015}. \ac{Rogue waves and their respective loads, amplified} by abrupt inhomogeneities in the wave field, have recently been examined and better assessed \citep{Adcock2022,Adcock2023,Li2023,Trulsen2025}.
 Models for short-term and long-term statistics of water waves are used to define the operating envelope for ocean vessels and fixed offshore structures.
 Moreover, the prediction and control of rogue waves are particularly important for marine and offshore safety.
-Among the various mechanisms of rogue wave formation and amplification, shoaling in coastal areas presents the highest hazardous risk \citep{Chabchoub2023}.
+Among the various mechanisms of rogue wave formation and amplification, shoaling in coastal areas presents the highest hazardous risk \jk{due to the higher population and infrastructure density} \sm{and higher amplification of probability density, see} \citet{Chabchoub2023} \sm{for a review}. \sm{Furthermore, coastal rogue waves also represent a strong majority of catalogued major events \citep{Didenkulova2023}.}